 However, the church has been promised apostasy during the endtimes--not revival.
 And the major part of the book of Revelation is about the Wrath of God on an unrepentant world, "the hour of trial that is going to come upon the WHOLE world to test those WHO LIVE ON THE EARTH" (Rev. 3:10).
 No one is excluded from this wrath, not even believers so numerous that they can't be counted (Rev 7:9-17).

-Two of the "evangelists" she admires are James Robison and Kenneth Copeland, which explains where some of her beliefs are derived from the Word of Faith Movement.
+Two of the "evangelists" she admires are James Robison and Kenneth Copeland, which explains that a lot of her beliefs are derived from the Word of Faith Movement.

 The "About the Author" on page 5 says Heaven on Earth is Mary's first spiritual book and her previous books were written about the outdoors, hiking books, etc. What is interesting, as well as scary, is that the "National School of the Prophets" highly approved of this book.